astroboy7531/GK-docusaurus/docs/5/c.md

 Initially, there will be a small liquidity pool using a public Dex on Solana that slowly will get others to provide liquidity on top by incentivizing them with $GKC, on top of liquidity-providing fees.
 But that will be the only external Dex used by the Galactic Kingdom just in the wait for our own tailored Dex directly in the app.

-$GB will never provide any supply to be on any CEti.
+$GB will never provide any supply to be on any CEX.
 We want to avoid any form of speculation and even more leveraged speculation on our in-game currency since high price volatility hinders the game's enjoyability for players.

 Through all that, we might be able to achieve our goal of having a relatively stable in-game currency